vega/falcon/README.md

 [![npm version](https://img.shields.io/npm/v/falcon-vis.svg)](https://www.npmjs.com/package/falcon-vis) ![Tests](https://github.com/cmudig/falcon/workflows/Node.js%20CI/badge.svg) [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=rounded)](https://github.com/prettier/prettier)

 `FalconVis` is a JavaScript library that links your own custom visualizations at scale!
+We also support a variety of [data formats](#data) for different scales of data (e.g., Apache Arrow, DuckDB WASM, backend servers, and more).

 You can cross-filter billions of data entries in the browser with no interaction delay by using the [Falcon](https://www.domoritz.de/papers/2019-Falcon-CHI.pdf) data index.

 `FalconVis` was created by [Donny Bertucci](https://donnybertucci.com) and [Dominik Moritz](https://www.domoritz.de/) because the previous implementation ([`vega/falcon`](https://github.com/vega/falcon)) could not be used as a library or with custom visualizations.